Errett Bishop theorems on Complex Analytic Sets: Chow's Theorem Revisited and Foliations with all leaves Compact on K\"ahler Manifolds: Proof of Montel's Theorem via Bishop

 \section{Proof of Montel's Theorem via Bishop}

-\paragraph{Normal families} We now proceed to prove a generalization of Montel's result of compact subsets of holomorphic functions on the unit disk.
-First definitions, let $X$ be a metric space, we denote by $C(X)$ the space of continuous functions from $X$ to $\co$, we say a subset $F\subset C(X)$ is \textit{normal} if for any sequence $\lbrace f_n\rbrace_{n\in\nat}\subset F$ there is a subsequence $\lbrace f_{n_k}\rbrace_{k\in\nat}\subset F$ that is uniformly convergent.
-The open unit ball on $\con$ will be denoted $B$ with its closure on $\con$ denoted by $\overline{B}$.
-Let
+We now proceed to prove a generalization of Montel's result of compact subsets of holomorphic functions on the unit disk.
+We note that there is already another way to prove a version of Montel's result that was proved by Lelong in \cite{Lelong}, although its formulated using the language of integration currents.